FDernawi/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge
+SQLAlchemy Challenge

-Before You Begin
+1. Before You Begin

-Create a new repository for this project called sqlalchemy-challenge.
+1.1.
+Create a New Repository: Name the repository sqlalchemy-challenge.
 Do not add this assignment to an existing repository.

-Clone the new repository to your computer.

-Inside your local Git repository, create a directory for this Challenge.
-Use a folder name that corresponds to the Challenge, such as SurfsUp.

-Add your Jupyter notebook and app.py to this folder.
-They’ll contain the main scripts to run for analysis.
-Also add the Resources folder, which contains the data files you will be using for this challenge.

-Push the changes to GitHub or GitLab.

-Files
-Download the following files to help you get started:

-Module 10 Challenge filesLinks to an external site.

-Instructions
-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
-To help with your trip planning, you decide to do a climate analysis about the area.
-The following sections outline the steps that you need to take to accomplish this task.

-Part 1: Analyze and Explore the Climate Data
-In this section, you’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
-Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
-To do so, complete the following steps:

-Note that you’ll use the provided files (climate_starter.ipynb and hawaii.sqlite) to complete your climate analysis and data exploration.

-Use the SQLAlchemy create_engine() function to connect to your SQLite database.

-Use the SQLAlchemy automap_base() function to reflect your tables into classes, and then save references to the classes named station and measurement.

-Link Python to the database by creating a SQLAlchemy session.

-important
-Remember to close your session at the end of your notebook.

-Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.

-Precipitation Analysis
-Find the most recent date in the dataset.

-Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.

-hint
-Select only the "date" and "prcp" values.

-Load the query results into a Pandas DataFrame.
-Explicitly set the column names.

-Sort the DataFrame values by "date".

-Plot the results by using the DataFrame plot method, as the following image shows:

-A screenshot depicts the plot.

-Use Pandas to print the summary statistics for the precipitation data.

-Station Analysis
-Design a query to calculate the total number of stations in the dataset.

-Design a query to find the most-active stations (that is, the stations that have the most rows).
-To do so, complete the following steps:

-List the stations and observation counts in descending order.

-hint
-Answer the following question: which station id has the greatest number of observations?
-Design a query that calculates the lowest, highest, and average temperatures that filters on the most-active station id found in the previous query.

-hint
-Design a query to get the previous 12 months of temperature observation (TOBS) data.
-To do so, complete the following steps:

-Filter by the station that has the greatest number of observations.

-Query the previous 12 months of TOBS data for that station.

-Plot the results as a histogram with bins=12, as the following image shows:

-A screenshot depicts the histogram.

-Close your session.

-Part 2: Design Your Climate App
-Now that you’ve completed your initial analysis, you’ll design a Flask API based on the queries that you just developed.
-To do so, use Flask to create your routes as follows:

-/

-Start at the homepage.

-List all the available routes.

-/api/v1.0/precipitation

-Convert the query results from your precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using date as the key and prcp as the value.

-Return the JSON representation of your dictionary.

-/api/v1.0/stations

-Return a JSON list of stations from the dataset.
-/api/v1.0/tobs

-Query the dates and temperature observations of the most-active station for the previous year of data.

-Return a JSON list of temperature observations for the previous year.

-/api/v1.0/<start> and /api/v1.0/<start>/<end>

-Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.

-For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.

-For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

-Hints
-Join the station and measurement tables for some of the queries.

-Use the Flask jsonify function to convert your API data to a valid JSON response object.

-Requirements
-Jupyter Notebook Database Connection (10 points)
-To receive all points, you must
-Use the SQLAlchemy create_engine() function to connect to your SQLite database (1 point)

-Use the SQLAlchemy automap_base() function to reflect your tables into classes (3 points)

-Save references to the classes named station and measurement (4 points)

-Link Python to the database by creating a SQLAlchemy session (1 point)

-Close your session at the end of your notebook (1 point)

-Precipitation Analysis (16 points)
-To receive all points, you must
-Create a query that finds the most recent date in the dataset (8/23/2017) (2 points)

-Create a query that collects only the date and precipitation for the last year of data without passing the date as a variable (4 points)

-Save the query results to a Pandas DataFrame to create date and precipitation columns (2 points)

-Sort the DataFrame by date (2 points)

-Plot the results by using the DataFrame plot method with date as the x and precipitation as the y variables (4 points)

-Use Pandas to print the summary statistics for the precipitation data (2 points)

-Station Analysis (16 points)
-To receive all points, you must
-Design a query that correctly finds the number of stations in the dataset (9) (2 points)

-Design a query that correctly lists the stations and observation counts in descending order and finds the most active station (USC00519281) (2 points)

-Design a query that correctly finds the min, max, and average temperatures for the most active station (USC00519281) (3 points)

-Design a query to get the previous 12 months of temperature observation (TOBS) data that filters by the station that has the greatest number of observations (3 points)

-Save the query results to a Pandas DataFrame (2 points)

-Correctly plot a histogram with bins=12 for the last year of data using tobs as the column to count.
-(4 points)

-API SQLite Connection & Landing Page (10 points)
-To receive all points, your Flask application must Correctly generate the engine to the correct sqlite file (2 points)

-Use automap_base() and reflect the database schema (2 points)

-Correctly save references to the tables in the sqlite file (measurement and station) (2 points)

-Correctly create and binds the session between the python app and database (2 points)

-Display the available routes on the landing page (2 points)

-API Static Routes (15 points)
-To receive all points, your Flask application must include A precipitation route that:

-Returns json with the date as the key and the value as the precipitation (3 points)

-Only returns the jsonified precipitation data for the last year in the database (3 points)

-A stations route that:

-Returns jsonified data of all of the stations in the database (3 points) A tobs route that:

-Returns jsonified data for the most active station (USC00519281) (3 points)

-Only returns the jsonified data for the last year of data (3 points)

-API Dynamic Route (15 points)
-To receive all points, your Flask application must include A start route that:

-Accepts the start date as a parameter from the URL (2 points)

-Returns the min, max, and average temperatures calculated from the given start date to the end of the dataset (4 points)

-A start/end route that:

-Accepts the start and end dates as parameters from the URL (3 points)

-Returns the min, max, and average temperatures calculated from the given start date to the given end date (6 points)

-Coding Conventions and Formatting (8 points)
-To receive all points, your code must
-Place imports at the top of the file, just after any module comments and docstrings, and before module globals and constants.
-(2 points)

-Name functions and variables with lowercase characters, with words separated by underscores.
-(2 points)

-Follow DRY (Don't Repeat Yourself) principles, creating maintainable and reusable code.
-(2 points)

-Use concise logic and creative engineering where possible.
-(2 points)

-Deployment and Submission (6 points)
-To receive all points, you must
-Submit a link to a GitHub repository that’s cloned to your local machine and contains your files.
-(2 points)

-Use the command line to add your files to the repository.
-(2 points)

-Include appropriate commit messages in your files.
-(2 points)

-Comments (4 points)
-To receive all points, your code must
-Be well commented with concise, relevant notes that other developers can understand.
-(4 points
+1.2.
+Clone the Repository: Clone the newly created repository to your local computer.
+1.3.
+Setup Your Local Repository: Create a directory for this challenge, such as SurfsUp.
+Add the following files to this folder:
+    •    Jupyter Notebook for your analysis.
+    •    app.py for your Flask API.
+    •    The Resources folder containing your data files (e.g., hawaii.sqlite).
+1.4.
+Push Changes to GitHub: Commit your files with appropriate messages.
+Push them to your GitHub repository.

+2. Files

+Use the provided files:
+    •    climate_starter.ipynb
+    •    hawaii.sqlite

+3. Instructions

+3.1 Part 1: Analyze and Explore the Climate Data

+Goal: Perform basic climate analysis and data exploration using Python, SQLAlchemy, Pandas, and Matplotlib.

+3.1.1 Setup

+    1. Use SQLAlchemy create_engine() to connect to your SQLite database.
+    2. Use SQLAlchemy automap_base() to reflect tables into classes, and save references to the station and measurement tables.
+    3. Link Python to the database by creating a SQLAlchemy session.
+    4. Close your session at the end of your notebook.

+3.1.2 Precipitation Analysis

+    1. Find the most recent date in the dataset.
+    2. Query the last 12 months of precipitation data:

+    •    Select only date and prcp values.
+    •    Load the results into a Pandas DataFrame and explicitly set column names.
+    •    Sort the DataFrame by date.

+    3. Plot the results using the Pandas plot method (e.g., date on X-axis, prcp on Y-axis).
+    4. Use Pandas to print summary statistics for the precipitation data.

+3.1.3 Station Analysis

+    1. Query the total number of stations in the dataset.
+    2. Identify the most active stations:

+    •    List stations and observation counts in descending order.
+    •    Determine the station ID with the highest number of observations.

+    3. For the most active station:

+    •    Calculate the minimum, maximum, and average temperatures.
+    •    Query the last 12 months of tobs data.
+    •    Plot the results as a histogram with bins=12.

+    4. Close your session.

+3.2 Part 2: Design Your Climate App

+Goal: Use Flask to create API routes based on the queries developed in Part 1.

+Routes

+    1. Homepage /: List all available routes.
+    2. Precipitation /api/v1.0/precipitation: Query the last 12 months of precipitation data.
+Convert the results into a dictionary (date as key, prcp as value).
+Return the JSON representation.
+    3. Stations /api/v1.0/stations: Return a JSON list of all stations in the dataset.
+    4. Temperature Observations /api/v1.0/tobs: Query the dates and temperature observations of the most active station for the previous year.
+Return a JSON list of temperature observations.
+    5. Dynamic Routes:

+    •    /api/v1.0/<start>: Return the minimum, average, and maximum temperatures for dates greater than or equal to the start date.
+    •    /api/v1.0/<start>/<end>: Return the minimum, average, and maximum temperatures for the specified date range.

+4. Hints

+    1. Use joins between the station and measurement tables for some queries.
+    2. Use Flask’s jsonify function to convert data into JSON responses.

+5. Requirements

+5.1 Jupyter Notebook Database Connection (10 points)

+    1. Use create_engine() to connect to the database (1 point).
+    2. Reflect tables into classes using automap_base() (3 points).
+    3. Save references to station and measurement classes (4 points).
+    4. Link Python to the database with a SQLAlchemy session (1 point).
+    5. Close the session at the end of the notebook (1 point).

+5.2 Precipitation Analysis (16 points)

+    1. Query the most recent date in the dataset (8/23/2017) (2 points).
+    2. Query the last year of precipitation data (4 points).
+    3. Load results into a Pandas DataFrame with date and prcp columns (2 points).
+    4. Sort the DataFrame by date (2 points).
+    5. Plot results with date on the X-axis and prcp on the Y-axis (4 points).
+    6. Print summary statistics for precipitation data (2 points).

+5.3 Station Analysis (16 points)

+    1. Query the total number of stations (2 points).
+    2. List stations and observation counts, and identify the most active station (2 points).
+    3. Query min, max, and average temperatures for the most active station (3 points).
+    4. Query the last 12 months of tobs data for the most active station (3 points).
+    5. Save results into a Pandas DataFrame (2 points).
+    6. Plot a histogram with bins=12 for tobs data (4 points).

+5.4 Flask API (40 points)

+    1. Static Routes (25 points):

+    •    /api/v1.0/precipitation: Return JSON of last year’s precipitation data (6 points).
+    •    /api/v1.0/stations: Return JSON of all stations (6 points).
+    •    /api/v1.0/tobs: Return JSON of last year’s temperature observations for the most active station (6 points).

+    2. Dynamic Routes (15 points):

+    •    /api/v1.0/<start>: Min, avg, and max temperatures from the start date (6 points).
+    •    /api/v1.0/<start>/<end>: Min, avg, and max temperatures for the date range (9 points).

+5.5 Coding Conventions (8 points)

+    1. Place imports at the top of the file (2 points).
+    2. Use lowercase for function and variable names (2 points).
+    3. Avoid repeating logic (2 points).
+    4. Write concise and maintainable code (2 points).

+5.6 Deployment and Submission (6 points)

+    1. Submit a GitHub link with all files included (2 points).
+    2. Use the command line to add files to the repository (2 points).
+    3. Include appropriate commit messages (2 points).

+5.7 Comments (4 points)

+    1. Add concise and relevant comments to explain your code (4 points).